AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Hanging City.md

-- Located at the North Pole
+- Located at the underground of [[North Pole]].
-- Hanging City is comprised of 4 floors / levels
+- The Hanging City is made of 4 floors, they are connected through the use of a Tower contain
-	- Black Hole Forge District
-	- Eye District
-	- Meltwater District
-	- School District